-We have talked about the importance of remaining humble while discussing your accomplishments, talking in third person will help you achieve this.
-Using first person – I did this, I achieved that, I managed X, Y and Z – tends to sound more like you are bragging than if you wrote your biography as if you were writing for someone else.
+We have talked about the importance of remaining humble while discussing your accomplishments, talking in the third person will help you achieve this.
+Using the first person – I did this, I achieved that, I managed X, Y and Z – tends to sound more like you are bragging, versus writing your biography as if you were writing for someone else.

 If you are filling out your biography on social media, keep in mind the social media platform you are using and the format the biography will need to take; will you need to write a micro-bio, a short-bio or a long-bio?
 This will help you decide what to include, what to leave out and what kind of voice would be appropriate.

 Make sure to include a bit of your personality.
 Whether that means including a bit of humor, discussing where you come from and how it relates to your business or a personal hobby you take pride in; include whatever kind of personal touch that you reasonably can in order to make yourself sound approachable, likeable and easy to work with.

 Lastly, but possibly most importantly, remember to include your contact information.
 Include an email, a website, social media links, whatever you can to make it easier for readers to find and contact you.